Killing of Megan Khung: Nouvelle Chua

-As of 2025, Chua is currently pending trial for the disposal of Khung's corpse.
+As of April 2025, Chua was pending trial for helping to dispose of Khung's corpse.

 Response and impact of case

 Pre-trial

-When the murder of four-year-old Megan Khung was brought to light, many Singaporeans were shocked and appalled at the case, with many expressing sympathy for the girl while some condemned the couple, especially Foo for her responsibility behind the death of her daughter.
+When the murder of four-year-old Khung was brought to light, many Singaporeans were shocked and appalled at the case, with many expressing sympathy for the girl while some condemned the couple, especially Foo for her responsibility behind the death of her daughter.
 Khung's 63-year-old maternal grandmother was devastated at the death of her granddaughter, and struggling with the need to work as a cleaner and take care of her own 82-year-old mother (also Khung's maternal great-grandmother), Khung's maternal grandmother was also afraid of losing Foo to the gallows, because Foo was her only child and daughter, but she stated Foo should take responsibility for what she did.
 As for the paternal relatives of Khung's family, Khung's uncle (her father's older brother) expressed his rage and sadness at the plight of his niece, and stated he could not forgive Foo for doing such a terrible thing to her own flesh and blood, and he added that if Foo could not take care of herself, she should not have made the decision to raise Khung by herself.
 Both the maternal and paternal relatives of Khung hoped to conduct a funeral for Khung.